Sharma11-NU/gc-at-content-calculator/README.md

    pip install matplotlib

-   Place your FASTA file in the project folder (e.g., example_sequence.fasta).
+   Places the FASTA file in the project folder (e.g., example_sequence.fasta.txt)

 Run the script from the terminal: